canonical/brand-store-documentation/create-ubuntu-core-image.rst

     ...

+In order for ubuntu-image to able to access snaps from your private store, you need to provide your developer credentials using one of the following environment variables:

+* ``UBUNTU_STORE_AUTH`` - this must be set to the actual contents of the file (e.g. store.auth) containing your exported developer credentials.
+* ``UBUNTU_STORE_AUTH_DATA_FILENAME`` - this must be set to the path of the file containing your exported developer credentials.

-Ubuntu Core image is built in the one line instruction by using the above developer account credential:
+The Ubuntu Core image is built in the one line instruction by using the above developer account credential:

 .. term::
     :input: UBUNTU_STORE_AUTH=$(cat store.auth) ubuntu-image snap {{CUSTOMER_MODEL_NAME}}-model.assert